-I have recently filed bankruptcy, but I want to keep one of my lines of credit open.
+I have recently filed bankruptcy, but I want to keep 1 of my lines of credit open.
 I have a balance due, but the account is in good standing.
 My question is, if I do not reaffirm the debt but continue to make payments, will this help to re-establish my credit?

-Reaffirmation agreements are common with car loans or other secured loans.
+Reaffirmation agreements are common with auto loans or other secured loans.
 It is also possible, but not that common, with credit card debts held by credit unions.
 Credit unions have contacted me asking whether my clients would like to reaffirm the debt in order to maintain their relationship.
-I provide my clients with the option and let them decide whether the relationship is important enough to voluntarily agree to repay the balance on a debt that has been eliminated in bankruptcy.
+I provide my clients with the option and let them decide whether the relationship is important enough to voluntarily agree to pay the balance on a debt that has been eliminated in bankruptcy.

 In your case, you did not reaffirm the debt and wish to continue paying.
 Typically, the lender will take your money, but will not report the future payment history to the credit reporting agencies.
 You will make all the payments, and get no benefit of that payment history.

 However, the debtor got sued, claimed that he did not reaffirm the debt therefore it was eliminated in his bankruptcy.
-In California, our understanding is that the debt was eliminated -- even if the debtor did not list it in the schedule of debts.
+In California, our understanding is that the debt was terminated — even if the debtor did not list it in the schedule of debts.
 The judge did not agree and gave the creditor a post-bankruptcy judgment on pre-bankruptcy debt.
 The debtor appealed and lost.
 It appears he will have to pay this debt back.